-Candidates for completion of the MSM or MSHRM degree will complete an independent project demonstrating their conceptual, analytical, research and practical management skills achieved through the courses in either program.
+Candidates for completion of the Master of Science in Management (MSM) or the Master of Human Resources Management (MSHRM) degree will complete an independent project demonstrating their conceptual, analytical, research and practical management skills achieved through the courses in either program.
 The project, called a Capstone because it represents a crowning achievement much as a capstone does in architecture, is a 3-credit, one-term requirement that is completed at the end of the program.
 It is a closely supervised experience resulting in a paper that demonstrates the student's ability to synthesize and utilize the skills and knowledge students have gained in previous courses in the MSHRM or MSM programs.